parkouss/pyewmh/README.rst

 Description
 ===========

-An implementation of EWMH (Extended Window Manager Hints) for python, based on Xlib.
+An implementation of EWMH (Extended Window Manager Hints) for python 2 and 3, based on Xlib.
 It allows EWMH-compliant window managers (most modern WMs) to be queried and controlled.

 pyewmh is distributed under the GNU Lesser General Public License, version 3, or, at your option, any later version.
 See `LICENSE.txt` for more information.

 Installation
 ------------